 Keeping your information safe

-Multi Factor Authentication (MFA) was activated for all students on Monday 26 October 2020.
-MFA will help keep your student information secure by strengthening our defences against increasing malicious cyber-attacks.
+Multi Factor Authentication (MFA) is activated for all students to help keep your student information secure by strengthening our defences against increasing malicious cyber-attacks.

 MFA provides extra security when logging into Griffith applications.
 You already sign in using your Griffith username and password.
 MFA adds a second form of identification to confirm that it is you logging in, such as a passcode sent to your computer or mobile device.